igorw/balrog/README.md

 # Balrog

-The tiny static site generator.
+The tiny static site generator written in lisphp.

 ## Usage